 The Service continues to have a strong track record of employing modern apprentices, and professional trainees, and offers graduate work experience opportunities across all our teams.
 This approach ensures a pipeline of talent for future roles.
-Currently we have trainees working across payroll, data analytics, and HR, with recruitment ongoing for energy and engineering, data science and internal audit.
+Currently we have trainees working across payroll, data analytics, internal audit, and HR, with recruitment for energy and engineering due to complete by December 2021.